We are so excited to announce the final two keynotes in our stellar main stage line up for NDF2018.

 Bergis has been on our NDF speaker radar for a while now with several people recommending him and the amazing work he is doing.
 We're so stoked that we're able to welcome him to NDF2018.
 Bergis' incredible work, across several initiatives, involves helping community-based archives, especially those documenting the lives of marginalized people, to build capacity and achieve long-term sustainability.
 He is passionate about helping these vital cultural heritage spaces continue to exist independently and as legitimate sites where historical inquiry can take place.
 This is important mahi and we're so looking forward to learning more from Bergis in November.

-Bergis Jules (@bergisjules) is an Archivist and Community Lead on the Documenting the Now project which seeks to develop tools and practices that support the ethical collection, use, and access to web and social media archival content.
+Bergis Jules (@bergisjules) is the Director of Equity Initiatives at Shift Design Inc and the Project Director for Documenting the Now, a project which seeks to develop tools and practices that support the ethical collection, use, and access to archival content generated from the web and social media.
 The work of Documenting the Now was initially developed in 2014 to support archiving of the protests and activism that took place in Ferguson, Missouri after the murder of Michael Brown, and as those activities played out on social media.
 Jules’ work also involves helping community-based archives, especially those documenting the lives of marginalized people, to build capacity and achieve long-term sustainability.
 He is passionate about helping these vital cultural heritage spaces continue to exist independently and as legitimate sites where historical inquiry can take place.
 Jules' previous community-based archives work includes leading programs at the Black Metropolis Research Consortium, developing the D.C.
 Africana Archives Project, and helping to lead the Diversifying the Digital Historical Record national forums.
 He received an M.A. in Library and Information Science and an M.A. in African American and African Diaspora Studies from Indiana University.
 He is currently a doctoral student in the Public History program at the University of California, Riverside where his research focuses on representations of African Americans in web archives.

 Some of you might remember Michael from NDF2010 where he wowed us with his strategic thinking and ideas about the impact GLAM can make if we open up our content for others to use.
 We've been keeping an close eye on the great things he has been doing ever since.
 He is now co-founder of the Museum for the United Nations – UN Live and he is very excited share the work he is doing and, he says, “to learn from Aotearoa New Zealand’s amazing digital cultural sector.”